micScofield/microservices-kubernetes-gcloud/README.md

 # microservices-MERN-kubernetes-gcloud
-[Work in progress] A ticketing app which is gonna be built using microservices having docker containers running on google cloud.
+[Production Ready] A ticketing app which is built using microservices having docker containers running on google cloud.
 Typescript is used on server side.
 And a next js based react app for server side rendering.

 Other tech:
 1. For load balancer and routing requests: ingress-nginx
-2. For constantly watching over synced and non-synced filesw: Skaffold
+2. For constantly watching over synced and non-synced files (dev mode): Skaffold
 3. Kubernetes on GCP for managing docker containers
+4. Digital Ocean for deployment
+5. CI/CD enabled